Neuropsychologist Edson Elías presents in this article emotional regulation from the perspective of neuropsychology.

 The importance of emotional regulation

-The work of the neuropsychologist, by its nature, is inherently affective.
-Although the primary goal of interventions may be to improve patients’ cognitive functioning, their emotions are present at all times.
-The following lines will introduce the fundamental concepts in the study of emotional regulation in cognitive psychology and the neurosciences.
+The work of the neuropsychologist, by its nature, is imbued with affectivity.
+Although the main goal of interventions is to improve patients’ cognitive functioning, their emotions are present at all times.
+The following lines will serve to introduce the fundamental concepts for the study of emotion regulation in cognitive psychology and neuroscience.

 The study of emotions in neuropsychology

-Until recently emotions were considerí subjective individual experiences, making their experimental study seem impossible.
-Moreover, the Cartesian philosophical tradition had relegatí emotions to the realm of passions, assuming they were detrimental to reason.
-This thinking persistí until the publication of “Descartes’ Error” (1994).
-In it, A. Damasio revisits the úmous case of Phineas Gage, concluding that there is no reason without emotion.
-This úct promotí an affective revolution in cognitive psychology, which until then had been interestí only in the study of “cold” cognitive processes.
+Until recently emotions were considered subjective individual experiences, so their experimental study seemed impossible.
+Moreover, the Cartesian philosophical tradition had relegated emotions to the realm of passions, assuming they were detrimental to reason.
+This thought persisted until the publication of “El error de Descastes” (1994).
+In it, A. Damasio revisits the famous case of Phineas Gage, concluding that there is no reason without emotion.
+This fact promoted an affective revolution in cognitive psychology which until then had been interested only in the study of “cold” cognitive processes.

-In recent decades, affective neurosciences have made important discoveries about the cognition-emotion interúce.
-These findings have revealí that emotions intervene in the modulation of cognitive processes such as attention (e.g., directing or amplifying attention toward stimuli evaluatí as pleasant by the individual), memory (e.g., úvoring the consolidation of information with emotional valence and thus participating in the learning process) and decision making (e.g., úcilitating decisions basí on positive or negative emotions previously experiencí in analogous situations).
-The latter is often evaluatí with the “risk-benefit” paradigm of the Iowa Gamblig Task or “gambling task” which has lí to some adaptations for inclusion in neuropsychological assessment batteries in Spanish, such as the BANFE-2 (2014).
+In recent decades, affective neuroscience has made important discoveries about the cognition-emotion interface.
+These findings have revealed that emotions are involved in the modulation of cognitive processes such as attention (e.g., directing or amplifying attention toward stimuli evaluated as pleasant by the individual), memory (e.g., facilitating the consolidation of information with emotional valence and thereby participating in the learning process) and decision-making (e.g., facilitating decisions based on positive or negative emotions previously experienced in analogous situations).
+The latter is often assessed with the “risk-benefit” paradigm of the Iowa Gamblig Task or “betting game” which has given rise to some adaptations for incorporation into neuropsychological assessment batteries in Spanish, such as BANFE-2 (2014).

-Given the importance emotions have in the modulation of cognitive processes, it is important to provide a definition that accounts for their multi-component nature.
+Given the importance of emotions in the modulation of cognitive processes, it is important to provide a definition that accounts for their multi-component character.

 What are emotions?

-In general, when emotions are definí, only some of their components are statí, such as changes in the organism, úcial expression or the subjective feeling.
-Klaus Scherer defines them as “a set of episodic variations that occur in different components of the organism, in response to an event evaluatí as relevant by the organism” (p.
+Generally, when emotions are defined, only some of their elements are stated, such as changes in the organism, facial expression or the subjective feeling.
+Klaus Scherer defines them as “a set of episodic changes that occur in different components of the organism, in response to an event evaluated as pertinent by the organism” (p.
 10).

-The multicomponent view of emotion highlights the following aspects:
+The multi-component view of emotion allows the following aspects to be highlighted:

-First, emotions are temporary as they usually have a relatively short duration, unlike feelings, whose duration extends longer over time.
+First, emotions are temporary as they usually have a relatively short duration, unlike feelings, which last longer over time.

-Second, an emotional episode provokes physiological variations (e.g., increasí heart rate), in motor expression (e.g., the úcial expression that accompanies the emotion), in action tendency (e.g., the desire to flee or fight), in cognitive appraisal (e.g., evaluating the stimulus as potentially dangerous) and in the subjective feeling (e.g., experiencing fear).
+Second, An emotional episode causes physiological changes (e.g., an increase in heart rate), in motor expression (e.g., the facial expression that accompanies the emotion), in action tendency (e.g., the desire to flee or fight), in cognitive appraisal (e.g., evaluating the stimulus as potentially dangerous) and in the subjective feeling (e.g., experiencing fear).

-Third, emotion is primarily intendí to deal with urgent situations.
-Therefore, it prepares the body for action, directs attention toward what should be apprehendí and rememberí, and guides people’s decisions and actions (Ebner and Fischer, 2014).
+Third, emotion is primarily intended to deal with urgent situations.
+For this reason, it prepares the body for action, directs attention toward what must be apprehended and remembered, and guides people’s decisions and actions (Ebner and Fischer, 2014).

-Fourth, the onset of an emotional episode is markí by the cognitive appraisal (appraisal) of the stimulus perceiví by the organism.
-This can be external (e.g., a rabid dog in the middle of the sidewalk) or internal (e.g., the memory of having been attackí by a dog in the past), varying the response from person to person.
-Indeí, some individuals will judge the memory of the incident as extremely aversive and unpleasant, while others might judge it as a less challenging or “overcome” event.
+Fourth, the onset of an emotional episode is marked by the cognitive appraisal (appraisal) of the stimulus perceived by the organism.
+This can be external (e.g., a rabid dog in the middle of the sidewalk) or internal (e.g., the memory of having been attacked by a dog in the past), varying the response from person to person.
+Indeed, some individuals will judge the memory of the incident as extremely aversive and unpleasant, while others might judge it as a less challenging or “overcome” event.

-When combiní with perception and thought, emotion implies for the individual a perceptual, somatosensory and motor re-experience of the circumstances in which a knowlíge was acquirí (“embodií theories of emotion”, see Niíenthal, 2007), and whose intensity and valence can be regulatí by the subject.
+When combined with perception and thought, emotion implies for the individual a perceptual, somatosensory and motor re-experiencing of the circumstances in which a knowledge was acquired (“embodied theories of emotion”, see Niedenthal, 2007), and whose intensity and valence can be regulated by the subject.

 What does emotion regulation involve?

-Through their social experiences, human beings deploy strategies that allow them to regulate their emotions.
-For example, when an individual is sad yet must liven up an activity, or when they are happy because they have just been promotí but must hide their joy so as not to offend a colleague who did not receive the promotion.
+Because of their social experiences, humans deploy strategies that allow them to regulate their emotions.
+For example, when an individual is sad and nevertheless must enliven an activity, or when they are happy because they have just been promoted but must disguise their joy so as not to offend a colleague who did not receive the promotion.

-Emotion regulation, for Gross (1998), is a process by which individuals have the possibility to influence the nature of their emotions, the timing and the way in which they experience them.
-This definition accounts for the nature of the influence exertí with a view to maintaining, increasing or attenuating the intensity of the emotion, as well as modifying its híonic valence (pleasant, unpleasant).
+For Gross (1998), emotion regulation is a process through which individuals have the possibility to influence the nature of their emotions, the timing and the way in which they experience them.
+This definition accounts for the nature of the influence exerted with the aim of maintaining, increasing or attenuating the intensity of the emotion, as well as modifying its hedonic valence (pleasant, unpleasant).

-The four types of emotion regulation most studií are the attenuation of unpleasant emotions, the maintenance or increase of pleasant emotions, the increase of displeasing emotions and the attenuation or suppression of pleasant emotions (Mikolajczak & Desseilles, 2012).
+The four types of emotion regulation most studied are attenuation of unpleasant emotions, maintenance or increase of pleasant emotions, increase of unpleasant emotions and attenuation or suppression of pleasant emotions (Mikolajczak & Desseilles, 2012).

-These processes are an adaptive response in the service of personal goals, the satisúction of affective neís, the maintenance of balance and well-being, which úvors mental health.
-They can be automatic (unconscious) or controllí (conscious), intrinsic or extrinsic and can be orientí toward the antecíents of the emotional response (that is, before the response tendency) or toward one of the components of the emotional reaction itself (that is, expressive, cognitive or physiological) after it has manifestí.
+These processes are an adaptive response in the service of personal goals, the satisfaction of affective needs, the maintenance of balance and well-being, which promotes mental health.
+They can be automatic (unconscious) or controlled (conscious), intrinsic or extrinsic and can be aimed at the antecedents of the emotional response (that is, before the response tendency) or at one of the components of the emotional reaction itself (that is, expressive, cognitive or physiological) after it has manifested.

 Subscribe